Qasimpur Power House Colony: Infrastructures

 Harduaganj Thermal Power Station was established in 1942 during Second World War.
-The old plant has been demobilized and a new 660MW Super Critical Thermal Power Unit Establishment has been started by the M/s.
-Toshiba JSW Systems Power Ltd and Doosan Power System Ltd. Harduaganj Thermal Power Plant "B" has a total of seven units for production but only three units (total capacity 620MW) are running.
+The old plant has been demobilized and a new 660 MW Super Critical Thermal Power Unit Establishment has been started by the M/s.
+Toshiba JSW Systems Power Ltd and Doosan Power System Ltd. Harduaganj Thermal Power Plant "B" has a total of seven units for production but only three units (total capacity 620 MW) are running.
 A new project started at Kasimpur Power House Toshiba in 2016.